scientific-computing-handbook/scientific-computing-handbook.github.io/docs/index.rst

 .. note::

-   This project is under active development.
+   This project is under active development 👷🔨

 Contents
 --------